quinnd3355/RTS-capstone-26/README.md

 - The RADAR detection path is pinned to its own core and given priority over everything except `load_a` (deliberately chosen), so a non-critical feature could never delay a RADAR detection.
 This is a core expectation for flight-relative sensing.
 - Graceful degradation sheds the non-critical system (beacon) first, never the RADAR path, and defaults to a fail-safe rather than a self-healing degraded state.
 This is expected in safety-relevant airborne software.
 - The hazard analysis is specifically mapped to DO-178C.

+## FINAL REFLECTION
+Project: A RADAR echo-detection system that guarantees bounded, provable response latency to every incoming pulse (even under full processor load) so a missed detection is never silent.

+What I would do differently
+I wish I understood how to use github more thoroughly, I think it would have been nice to upload my Wokwi applications through it.

+What was harder than expected
+Trying to get the WCET to work, I was still unable to get it to work by the time I needed to upload my code and submit this project.
+I was able to get the WCET for the load tasks but everything else was messing up my webpage, I decided to forgo the WCET to keep the webpage working.

+The most valuable thing I learned
+Learning the beginning concepts of the ESP32 was really interesting and might be helpful for future career prospects.